rara64/windows-mixed-reality-usb-c/README.md

 ![Fnal version of the breakout board before assembly.](img/v1.jpg)

 Upon putting the headset on my head I found another issue with this approach, the weight.
 OEM cables use one single cable with very thin wires inside that later split to separate connections for the PC.
-This allows them to significantly reduce the strain on your head.
+This allows them to reduce the strain on your head significantly.
 It's also an active cable which helps with the data integrity.
 This version however lacked this kind of features.

 My solution didn't survive very long.
 Looking at it now, I'm surprised it even worked at all!